TingleDinkle/companion-bot-sim/README.md

 Setup: Open SampleScene in Unity → Drag Cozmo.fbx model into scene → attach MasterCoordinator script (auto-sets up everything!) → bake NavMesh → build for desktop.
 For automatic setup: Editor menu > Robot Companion > Complete Setup (requires editor script).

 ^ this is reminder for myself.
 HEAVY WIP NOT DONE.

+# UPDATE
+Sorry to dissapoint, I have a new idea for this, refactoring everything and outlining the concepts first before I do, this repo will be kept as a first draft of my next big project after Sanity Orb, stay tuned :)